Product risk information

 DIN 33402-1: Body measurements of

-People – Part 1: Terms,
+humans - Part 1: Terms,

-production and
+Production and

-burdens the
+pollutes the

 Pollution,

-waste of resources
+Waste of resources

 Use of sustainable

-Materials (e.g. recyclable
+materials (e.g. recyclable

-ceramic or glass), waiver
+ceramics or glass), avoidance

-on disposable tableware
+of disposable tableware

 DIN EN ISO